codotronix/boss/docs/Create-new-app.md

 ## Step 1: Create the App / Component

 - Just write the app as any other react component.
-- Make sure the outer html div has a style of `height and width set to 100%` so that the app can resize itself with the outer window (WinFrame) where it will be loaded.
+- Make sure the outer html div has a style of `width: 100%` and `min-height: 100%` so that the app can resize itself with the outer window (WinFrame) where it will be loaded.

 ## Step 2: Export withWinFrame()